jaysylvester/citizen/README.md

           // caching of malformed URLs.
           urlParams: ['article', 'page'],

           // Optional.
-Life of cached item in milliseconds.
-Default is the life of
+Life of cached item in minutes.
+Default is the life of the
-          // the application (no expiration).
+          // application (no expiration).
-          lifespan: 600000,
+          lifespan: 15,

           // Optional.
 Reset the cached item's expiration timer whenever the item is
           // accessed, keeping it in the cache until traffic subsides.